fnm

 PARAMETERS

-install [version]
+install [<version>]

-use [version]
+use [<version>]

-Removes a specified Node.js version from the system.
+Activate a Node.js version (auto from .node-version/.nvmrc)

 current